33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 20. Webinar-to-Content Pipeline

 Run one webinar, then repurpose it into 10+ content assets: blog post, video clips, social posts, podcast episode, email series, infographic.
-Maximum leverage.
+Maximum impact.

 Example: Drift runs weekly webinars, then their content team creates: (1) full recording on YouTube, (2) blog recap with key points, (3) 5 short video clips for social, (4) quote graphics, (5) SlideShare deck, (6) podcast episode.
 One hour of live content becomes a month of marketing materials.